Jakob Ankersen: AC Horsens

 On 10 July 2023, Ankersen joined newly relegated Danish 1st Division side AC Horsens on a deal until June 2025.

 On 2 September 2024, AC Horsens announced the termination of Ankersen's contract following his desire to seek new challenges.
 After not securing a new opportunity, Ankersen announced his retirement from professional football on 13 November 2024.

 Third spell at Esbjerg fB

 On 3 February 2025, Ankersen came out of retirement to sign for his former club Esbjerg fB on a short-term contract.

+On 9 January 2026, Esbjerg confirmed that the club and Ankersen had agreed to terminate their cooperation six months early, with immediate effect.